-Figure 11 - Weekly number of newly confirmed cases reported in United Kingdom since January 12, 2020.
+Figure 11 - Weekly number of newly confirmed cases reported in the United Kingdom since January 12, 2020.

-Figure 12 - Weekly number of newly confirmed cases reported in United States since January 12, 2020.
+Figure 12 - Weekly number of newly confirmed cases reported in the United States since January 12, 2020.

 Ultimately the impact of this disease on the population will be driven by the evolution of the epidemic.
 Excessive focus on the disease has the potential to distort real risk and significantly increase anxiety for the reasons previously discussed.

 We will continue to update the article as data becomes available and information changes.